 Associate scientist in the Department of Economics, Iowa State University.
-I am also a lecturer in the School of Urban and Regional Planning, The University of Iowa, and a lecturer in the Department of Community and Regional Planning, Iowa State University.
+I am also a lecturer in the School of Urban and Regional Planning, The University of Iowa.

 I am a community economics research and education specialist.
 My work centers on regional and statewide economic analysis, technical assistance, and projects that support University-sponsored efforts in community development and in providing community economics education services to the public.